asu-idi/SHIELD/README.md

 3. Change the configurations

-    3.1 Search for "/path/to/db/" and replace with location to save the data encryption keys.
+    3.1 Search for `SESSION_KEY_BASE_PATH` and replace with location to save the data encryption keys.

+    // TODO: DO WE NEED THIS?
     3.2 Go to ./examples/c_client.config and update the paths for the public and private keys (they are located in iotauth/entity/auth_certs (and) iotauth/entity/credentials/certs/net1)

-    3.3 Go to options.cc file (./options/options.cc), search for "/path/to/c_client.config" and update the path to point to the c_clients/config above.
+    3.3 Go to `options.cc` file (./options/options.cc), search for "/path/to/c_client.config" and update the path to point to the c_clients/config above.

 4. Build using CMake:
     ```bash